- Stories & Articles by Sonia

 Lynn Ruth traveled the world to do her comedy routines.
 Among the places where she performed were London, Singapore, Ho Chi Minh City (formerly Saigon), Hanoi, Bangkok, Amsterdam, and Utrecht (in the Netherlands).

-Coincidentally, Lynn Ruth died at the start of the Jewish New Year, Rosh Hashanah, which has a special significance in Judaism.
-Ruth Bader Ginsburg, who was also a friend of mine, and also 87 at the time of her death, also died during the Jewish New Year, albeit a year ago.
+Lynn Ruth died at the start of the Jewish New Year, Rosh Hashanah, which has a special significance in Judaism.
+Ruth Bader Ginsburg, who was also a friend of mine, and also 87 at the time of her death, also died during the Jewish New Year.
 A Reuters article of Sept.
-19, 2020, by the Reuters Staff, states as follows about RBG's death at this time of year:
+19, 2020, by the Reuters Staff, states as follows about RBG's death at that time of year:

 "Her death on the eve of Rosh Hashanah also has significance in Jewish tradition, rabbis and friends said.
 'One of the themes of Rosh Hashanah suggests that very righteous people would die at the very end of the year because they were needed until the very end,' said Rabbi Rick Jacobs, president of the Union for Reform Judaism.